fmaume/link-prospecting-tool/README.md

 1. **Scrape search results** - get results for your queries across Google Search, ChatGPT, Gemini, Copilot, and Perplexity.
 2. **Filter already-mentioned domains** - remove any sources that already mention your brand.
-3. **Enrich leads** - get contact details for each source so you can run cold outreach.
+3. **Enrich leads** - get contact details for each source so you can run cold outreach

+You can now do all of this directly from the [Google Search Result Scraper](https://apify.com/apify/google-search-scraper)

 ## What data can I extract with Link Prospecting Tool?